Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/installation/migratingfrommlapi.md

 **Error: The type or namespace name 'NetworkedBehaviour' can't be found**

-If you get an error message like this (or for another Netcode type than `NetworkedBehaviour`) in the console it is most likely because your code has outdated APIs.
+If you get an error message like this (or for another Netcode type than `NetworkedBehaviour`) in the console it's most likely because your code has outdated APIs.
 Open the script indicated in the error messagea and update all APIs to the new names.

 **Error: SerializedObjectNotCreatableException: Object at index 0 is null**